DaDu-Corki: Algorithm-Architecture Co-Design for Embodied AI-powered Robotic Manipulation: Background and Motivation

 \section{Background and Motivation}

-We introduce the background of embodied AI systems (\Sect{sec:baseline:emai}).
-We show that the execution pipeline of embodied AI systems is significantly different from previous utilization of LLMs and results in high end-to-end frame latency (\Sect{sec:baseline:moti}).
+We introduce the background of embodied AI systems (Sec.~\ref{sec:baseline:emai}).
+We show that the execution pipeline of embodied AI systems is significantly different from the previous utilization of LLMs and results in high end-to-end frame latency (Sec.~\ref{sec:baseline:moti}).